| |

 9. Mix everything together well.

-10. Add additional chicken stock, if needed, to moisten all of the bread cubes.
+10. Add additional stock, if needed, to moisten all of the bread cubes.

 Crockpot Stuffing Recipe